fuyingji102/fuyingji102/README.md

 ![Fu Yingji's GitHub stats](https://github-readme-stats.vercel.app/api?username=fuyingji102&show_icons=true&theme=tokyonight)
 ### Hi 👋!
-Here is **Fu Yingji**, an upcoming Msc student in the [BME](https://www.cityu.edu.hk/bme/), [CityU](https://www.cityu.edu.hk/).
-During my undergraduate studies, I devoted myself to the analysis of pathological and CT images, exploring the intersection of medical imaging and computer vision.

-Recently, my research interests lie in the fascinating field of neuroimaging, with a particular focus on Alzheimer's disease.
-I'm passionate about leveraging computer vision and deep learning techniques to analyze brain images and contribute to our understanding of this complex neurodegenerative disorder.
-Exploring the potential of nanorobots for precise drug delivery and using robotics to enhance surgical procedures also appeal to me.

-I am driven by a strong desire to make meaningful contributions to the field of neuroimaging and ultimately improve the diagnosis and treatment of neurological disorders.
+Here is **Fu Yingji**, an upcoming Msc student in the [BME](https://www.cityu.edu.hk/bme/), [CityU](https://www.cityu.edu.hk/), specializing in the intersection of artificial intelligence and medical image analysis.
+With a background in researching medical pathological images and CT scans during my undergraduate studies, I am eager to expand my knowledge in the field of neuroscience and learn about advanced imaging techniques used in brain science.
+My primary interest lies in leveraging artificial intelligence to further our understanding of brain imaging and its applications in neuroscience.
 Please learn more about me from my [personal website](https://fuyingji102.github.io/Fuyingji/).

 <!--